crschnick/pdx_unlimiter/README.md

 ## Contributing

-You can help the porject by reporting issues, fixing bugs and making the planned issues a reality.
+You can help the project by reporting issues, fixing bugs and making the planned issues a reality.
 Contributing guidelines coming soon.
 This project is only in its infancy and only a handful of features are currently included, however the solid foundation needed for more planned features already exists.
 The current focus primarily lies on perfecting already existing features.

+## Building and running

+You can build the project with `gradle build`.
+To create jlink images, use `gradle createDist`.
+For running, you can use `gradle app:run` and `gradle updater:run`.